martinpickering64/carolinegreson.com/content/about-me/terms.md

 circumstances apply, the Seller will not enter into any guarantees or contracts whatsoever with the Buyer for a specific day or time of delivery.

-7\.3 The Seller will reserve the right to deliver by instalments, but undertakes not to charge the Buyer additional delivery costs from those quoted on the Confirmation of Order.
+7\.3 The Seller will reserve the right to deliver by installments, but undertakes not to charge the Buyer additional delivery costs from those quoted on the Confirmation of Order.

 7\.4 The Seller shall not be liable for any further delivery and collection costs where the Buyer fails to take delivery at the given delivery address, and after